Counselling for First Responders in Bendigo and Victoria

 First responders carry stories that most people never see.
-Police officers, paramedics, firefighters, emergency call takers and other protective service workers are exposed to moments that stay in the body long after the shift ends.
-Over time these experiences can take a toll on sleep, mood, relationships and the sense of self.
-Counselling offers a private, confidential space to steady the mind and release what has been held for too long.
+Police officers, paramedics, firefighters, emergency call takers, and other protective service workers are exposed to experiences that can stay in the body long after the shift ends.

-I provide trauma informed counselling for first responders across Victoria.
-This includes Victoria Police members who are seeking support in a safe and calm environment away from the workplace.
-My approach is respectful, collaborative and grounded in an understanding of the culture, pressure and expectations first responders navigate every day.
+I provide trauma-informed counselling for first responders in Bendigo and across Victoria, including members of Victoria Police who are seeking support outside the workplace.
+My approach is calm, respectful, and grounded in an understanding of the culture, pressure, and expectations first responders navigate every day.

 Common reasons first responders seek counselling include: